mend-toolkit/lens-templates/README.md

 # lens-templates
-PM template files for Lens DeepScan application
+Package Manager template files for Lens DeepScan application

+These files are cloned and cached locally by Lens when performing deep license scans.